-It can be challenging for some people to drink ACV without feeing that unpleasant gag reflex kicking in.
+It can be challenging for some people to drink ACV without feeling that unpleasant gag reflex kicking in.
 So how do you get around it?
 Even when drinking Apple Cider Vinegar for gut health, you’ve got to be able to get it down.

 There are some simple tips that you can use to make a drink with ACV that is easy to consume, and arguably enjoyable.
-Spices and herbs can be used to tweak up the flavour.
-I like to add a little ginger and cinnamon.
+Spices and herbs can be used to tweak the flavour.
+Sometimes I like to add a little ginger and cinnamon.

 The trick is to not go overboard on the ACV.
 It’s always possible to have some more later, so keep it at a couple of tablespoons per glass.

 Using chilled water as your base will help with taking any unpleasant dominant flavours out.
-Just like having berries or chocolate out of the fridge, the cool can suppress the taste of some things.
+Just like having berries or chocolate out of the fridge, the cold can suppress the taste of some things.
 Chilling your ACV can help with this too.

 What is the Best ACV to Choose?